 Cupping therapy is a unique form of massage using specialized suction cups that facilitate the use of negative pressure.
 Instead of applying pressure to the problem area to release the tension, breaking up and forcing out toxins, it draws them closer to the surface where your lymphatic system can more readily deal with them.

-It provides many of the same benefits as massage therapy (deep tissue massage, hot stone massage, prenatal massage, Swedish massage, relaxation massages, sports massage, etc.).
+It provides many of the same benefits as massage therapy (deep tissue massage, hot stone massage, prenatal massage, therapeutic massage, Swedish massage, relaxation massage, sports massage, etc.).
 This form of therapy is particularly useful for dealing with issues that lie deep in the tissues as well as for myofascial release / myofascial cupping which targets the tissues connecting muscles, nerves, blood vessels and blood flow together.

 Health Conditions Commonly Treated with Cupping Therapy